ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 Depending on which solution you have selected, there may be additional steps.

-- **If you have selected a free SSL certificate:** You will not need to take any further actions, unless there is a technical element stopping the SSL certificate from being activated (a message will then appear in the OVH Control Panel listing the elements you need to check) or a domain name validation for SSL certificate delivery.
+- **If you have selected a free SSL certificate:** You will not need to take any further actions, unless there is a technical element stopping the SSL certificate from being activated (a message will then appear in the OVHcloud Web Control Panel listing the elements you need to check) or a domain name validation for SSL certificate delivery.
 In this case, you would be notified in advance, and should follow the instructions sent to you.

 - **If you have selected a paid SSL certificate:** You will need to complete the order process in order to receive a certificate.
 Special validation may be required for certain SSL certificate types.
 You may receive one or more emails regarding this validation.
 If this is the case, please read the information included in these emails and follow any instructions provided in order to complete the setup.

 - **If you have chosen to import an SSL certificate:** You will need to enter the certificate details into the boxes that appear.
 Please refer to the information sent by the service provider you ordered the certificate from.

 Certificate setup may take between several minutes and several days, depending on the type of certificate you have chosen.
-To check if the SSL certificate has been set up on your Web Hosting plan, go to the `General information`{.action} tab in the OVH Control Panel.
+To check if the SSL certificate has been set up on your Web Hosting plan, go to the `General information`{.action} tab in the OVHcloud Web Control Panel.
 The word ‘Yes’ should then appear below ‘SSL certificate’.

 ![managessl](images/manage-ssl-step4.png){.thumbnail}

-Once you have set it up, you can proceed with the [Activate an SSL certificate on a multisite](https://docs.ovh.com/gb/en/hosting/ssl-certificates-on-web-hosting-plans/#activate-an-ssl-certificate-on-a-multisite){.external} step, to ensure that all of the websites concerned have an active secure SSL connection.

 ### Regenerate an SSL certificate on a Web Hosting plan.